 First of all make sure your car is serviced

 I usually get my local garage to give it a holiday check.
-Oil, tyres and so on, if new tyres are needed I pop to my local Kwik Fit.
+Oil, tyres and so on.

 Arrange break down cover or make sure yours covers you while away.